YMMV / The Family That Preys

-- Family-Unfriendly Aesop: Achieving the highest level of success means becoming morally bankrupt and acting ruthless with everyone around you, especially your mother and your spouse.
+Family-Unfriendly Aesop: Achieving the highest level of success means becoming morally bankrupt and acting ruthless to everyone around you in the process, especially your mother and your spouse.
 That, and people should not date outside of their race.
-Granted, William and Andrea did engage with one another under awful circumstances that are can't be defended (both were married to other people and the whole Ambition Is Evil thing), but Mrs. Carthwright telling her that William's business associates would drop him if he showed up in public with her on his arm most likely stung pretty badly for any and all interracial couples in the audience.
+Granted, William and Andrea did engage with one another under awful circumstances that can't be defended (both were married to other people and the whole Ambition Is Evil thing), but Jillian telling her that William's business associates would drop him if he showed up in public with her most likely stung pretty badly for any and all interracial couples in the audience.